https://hgic.clemson.edu/

 Life Cycle and Habits

-Earwigs mate in the spring and the female cares for the eggs and the young for a short time after they hatch.
+Earwigs mate in the spring, and the female cares for the eggs and the young for a short time after they hatch.
 Females can lay between 30 to 50 eggs in a batch and may produce several batches.
 If disturbed with her eggs, she will move them to a new location.
 Females can be very defensive of their nest and will protect offspring if disturbed.
-When the female is not guarding her eggs, she will often pick them up as though she is cleaning them.
-After the eggs hatch, the young take between two to three months to become adults.
+When the female is not guarding her eggs, she will clean them to remove fungus and mold spores.
+Earwigs will also “adopt” abandoned eggs and steal eggs from other nests to care for them.
+After the eggs hatch, the mother will continue to protect their young and bring them food for a couple of days.
+The wingless young take between two to three months to become adults.
 Adults may live up to seven months.

-Earwigs are active at night and will remain hidden under protective surfaces, and in cracks.
-They often prefer to live under mulch, boards, rocks, woodpiles and other cool damp places.
+Earwigs are active at night and will remain hidden under protective surfaces and in cracks.
+They often prefer to live under mulch, boards, rocks, woodpiles and other cool, damp places.
 If they are living indoors, they are usually associated with plants that have been brought inside from outdoors.
-They may also be found around moisture problems around doors, windows and garages.
-Sometimes they nest under carpets that remain wet.
+They may also be found in areas with moisture problems around doors, windows and garages.
+Sometimes, they nest under carpets that remain wet.

 Since earwigs are attracted to moist organic areas, one of the best nonchemical control strategies is to maintain dryer conditions.
-Correct any indoor moisture problems, reduce excessive mulch and cut back on watering near the house if earwigs become a problem.
-Moving problem conditions away from the foundation of a home such as woodpiles, stepping stones, wet outdoor mats and debris will reduce population outbreaks.
+Correct any indoor moisture problems, reduce excessive mulch, and cut back on watering near the house if earwigs become a problem.
+Moving woodpiles, stepping stones, wet outdoor mats, and debris away from the foundation of the home will reduce population outbreaks.

-Often when earwigs are found in a home, they are few in number.
+Often, when earwigs are found in a home, they are few in number.
 Hand removal or vacuuming is all that is needed in this case.
-Make sure you caulk or apply weather stripping around doors and other points earwigs may be entering the house.
+Make sure you caulk or apply weather stripping around doors, windows, and other points where earwigs may be entering the house.

 Chemical Control